carteras/IT-CBR/assignments/Network Administration and Security/2022_Semester2_AI2_Network Challenge Response.md

 -   Restrictions

-    -   The Cyber range has no access to external networks
+    -   The Cyber range should have no access to external networks

-    -   Lab, Teacher, and BOYD must be on a different network and should be isolated from each other.
+    -   Lab, Teacher, and BOYD should be on a different network and should be isolated from each other.

     -   Considerations for reliability, growth, etc.

 -   The Cyber-range is an intranet and has the following properties

     -   We can use any IT address on the 10.1.0.0/16 subnet.
-However, you must allow for as much expansion as possible.
+However, you should allow for as much expansion as possible.

-    -   Provides DNS for internal domains for the cyber range
+    -   Should provide DNS for internal domains for the cyber range

-    -   Provides DHCP for all devices connecting to the intranet
+    -   Should provide DHCP for all devices connecting to the intranet

 -   Test requirements: